magicalsoup/Highschool/Grade 9/Science/SNC1DZ/TextBook_Questions.md

     - Explain how the 14kt gold used to make jewellery is different from the element gold

 2. **Metal alloys are sometimes described as solid solutions.
 Explain how an alloy is similar to a solution such as salt water**
+    An alloy is also a solution, of two metals, a homogeneous mixture, justl like salt water

+3. **Write the common name for each of the following compounds**
+    - sodium hydroxide
+        - lye
+    - O<sub>3</sub>
+        - ozone
+    - sodium chloride
+        - table salt
+    - CO<sub>2</sub>
+        - dry ice
+    - sodium hydrogen carbonate
+        - baking soda
+    - calcium carbonate
+        - limestone

+4. **Write the chemical name for each of the following compounds
+    - Muriatic acid
+        - HCl
+    - Vinegar
+        - C<sub>2</sub>H</sub>4</sub>O<sub>2</sub>
+    - Potash
+        - KCl
+     - Quicklime
+        - CaO
+     -